stellemarqu3z/Study-Buddy/README.md

 -	Smart categorization by subject/project
 - Built in quiz engine, generating questions from JSON
 - Built in Grade Calculator
-- Notes taking feature

 ## How to run program:
-1. Make sure to have python and javascript installed
+1. Make sure you have FLASK downloaded in your terminal
-2. Download the file StudyFlow.py
+2. Download the folder StudyBuddy.zip and unzip the folder.
-3. Open terminal/command prompt
+3. Open the command prompt
-4. Run the program by pressing F5 or run
+4. Run the program by copy pasting the given link
-5. Follow the on-screen instructions depending on the purpose

-## Example output
+# Example output
 # Task overview-
 1. Add New Task: Linear equations
 2. Enter subject: Algebra